 Section 2.
 New wording of adopted bylaws shall replace the old wording, or by insertion/deletion of new or obsolete wording in appropriate location within document.
 Footnote will denote revision date.

 Section 3.
-Amendments must not conflict with YTF bylaws or philosophy.
+Amendments must not conflict with SCTP bylaws or philosophy.

 ARTICLE XII: Appendix